Oiniwar dynasty: Historiography

 The chief source of information regarding the Oiniwars is the writings of the poet, Vidyapati who served in the courts of seven kings and two queens belonging to the dynasty.
 The Kīrtilatā for example was a prose poem by Vidyapati which was commissioned by the Oiniwar king, Kirtisimha.
+Similarly, the Sanskrit text Shiva Sarvasvasara composed by Vidyapati on the request of the queen Vishwasa Devi provides the history of the dynasty.
 Other sources of information regarding the Oiniwars include inscriptions and mentions in local texts.
 One notable inscription is the Bhagirathpur inscription which was discovered in the village of Bhagirath in Darbhanga district on the stone frame of a temple.
 This inscription was left by Oiniwar king, Kansanarayana who is considered to be the last King of the Oiniwars.
 The inscription is useful as it provides a breakdown of his genaology.

 Coinage

 So far, coins of two rulers belonging to the Oiniwar dynasty have been discovered; Sivasimha and Bhairavasimha.
 Several gold coin specimens were recovered from the reign of Sivasimha in 1913.
 These gold coins bore the legend, Sri Sivasya and due to their limited number, it was likely that the coins were meant for limited circulation rather than for general use.

 Bhairavasimha also issued silver coins in his name which were recovered from the village of Bairmo in Darbhanga district.
 These coins were examined by the historian and numismatist, Dineshchandra Sircar who deciphered the text as: mahārajā-śrī-Darppanārāyan-ātmaja-Tirabhukti-rāja-śri-Bhairavasimhasya.
 This translates to; "Bhairavasimha, Lord of Tirabhukti and son of Lord Darppanārāyana".
 These coins were likely issued in the fifteenth year of his reign roughly corresponding to 1489-1490.